the-butterfly-effect/tbe/levels/QUALITY-ASSURANCE.md

 * If the level is in a playable state, move it either to needs-polish or directly to finished if it meets the requirements (important!)
 * Polish the level and fix the remaining issues
-* If you consider the level finished, do one final check and then move it into finished
+* If you consider the level finished, do one final check and then issue a pull request to move it into finished
 * Custom resources of finished levels should be made available globally
 * If the level is good, add it to levels.xml
 * Later on: If any level in finished must be changed for any reason,